Subsecond Ships in EVE Online

 9. Sunesis

 EVE resources index.
-If you feel generous, Jambe N'det appreciates gifts.
-I'm Jambeeno on Discord if you wanna chat.
+If you feel generous, I'm Jambe N'det in EVE, Jambeeno on Discord if you wanna chat.
 EVE Online and the EVE logo are registered trademarks of CCP hf.
 All rights reserved.
 Full copyright notice.
 Jambeeno.com is provided under a Creative Commons Attribution 4.0.
 I save no information about you.